rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `Do you want to configure a new storage pool? (yes/no) [default=yes]:`

-This may seem counter-intuitive, since we have already created our zfs pool, but it will be resolved in a later question.
+This may seem counter-intuitive, since we have already created our ZFS pool, but it will be resolved in a later question.
 Accept the default.

 `Name of the new storage pool [default=default]: storage`

-You could leave this as default if you wanted to, but we have chosen to use the same name  we gave our zfs pool.
+You could leave this as default if you wanted to, but we have chosen to use the same name we gave our ZFS pool.

 `Name of the storage backend to use (btrfs, dir, lvm, zfs, ceph) [default=zfs]:`